Aiden-Ng/Dynamic-Job-Shop-scheduling-with-deep-actor-critic-neural-network/README.md

 ### Conclusion
 S_RPT + SPT is chosen because of its ability to reduce number of job tardiness.
 MTWR is chosen because it is able to reduce the makespan of the jobs.
 Therefore, an deep MARL trained on these two objective will be used to benchmark against these existing dispatching rule.

-### Implementation deep actor critic reinforcement learning for dynamic JSSP (Stable baseline 3 + OpenAI Gym)
+## Deep reinforcement learning actor-critic (Stable baseline 3 + OpenAI Gym)
 ------------
-To note that all our rewards are normalised to [-1,1]
 ## Reward Function design (Dense reward function)
+All the rewards are normalised to [-1,1]
 | Condition | Reward | Remarks | Goal |
 | ------------- | ------------- | ------------- | ------------- |
 | Illegal actions | `-1` | If the agent take illegal action then we will penalise it | To teach the agent to take legal actions |